 llustration eines tropischen Strandes in der Dominikanischen Republik mit einer stilisierten Villa, einer Palme und einem klaren blauen Himmel.
 In der Bildmitte befindet sich ein beiger Textblock mit dem Titel: ‘Retiring in the DR: A Financial Roadmap with Real Estate Income’ in dunkelblauer Schrift.
 Zwei Vögel fliegen am Himmel, das Gesamtbild vermittelt Ruhe und tropische Lebensqualität.“

-Retiring in the DR: A Financial Roadmap with Real Estate Income
+Retiring in the Dominican Republic: A Financial Roadmap with Real Estate Income

 Table of Contents